-Picture the ultimate summer: Zipping around the Italian coastline on a Vespa, learning to make pasta in the quaint olive grove–lined farmhouses, taking dips in the crisp Mediterranean sea, or sipping on Apérol spritzes at sunset.
-Yes, few countries give us carefree summer yearnings like Italy does.
-Therein lies the problem: We're not the only ones who have the brilliant idea to travel to Venice, Positano, or Lake Como in the dead of summer—and the swarms of tourists are scary to brave.
+Picture the ultimate summer: Zipping around the Italian coastline on a Vespa, learning to make pasta in the quaint olive grove-lined farmhouses, taking dips in the crisp Mediterranean sea, and sipping on Apérol spritzes at sunset.
+Yes, few countries give us the carefree summer yearnings that Italy does.
+Therein lies the problem: We're far from the only ones who want to travel to Italy for an escape and there are swarms of tourists in places like Venice, Positano, and Lake Como to prove it.

 But here's the thing—Italians take vacations too, and they know just where to go to escape the crowds.
-Curious to know where the quaintest tourist-free Italian locales are?
-We asked Matteo Della Grazia, owner of Discover Your Italy, a boutique travel outfitter known for showcasing the "Italian's Italy," encouraging travelers to explore some of the country's lesser-known destinations.
-Ahead, he gave us the lowdown on six unique places to visit in Italy to experience the country's best—just sans crowds.
+We asked Matteo Della Grazia, owner of Discover Your Italy, a boutique travel outfitter known for showcasing the "Italian's Italy," to share with us some of the country's lesser-known destinations.
+Ahead, he gives us the lowdown on six unique places to visit in Italy to experience the country's best sans crowds.

 Skip Capri, Try Ischia

-Capri has long been the preferred beach destination for the international jet-setters.
+Capri has long been the preferred beach destination for international jet-setters.
 However, Ischia is just as beautiful and evokes a truly Mediterranean atmosphere.
 Ischia is a perfect alternative for travelers who still want the idyllic beach setting but also want an authentic experience.
-Not to be missed are the natural spas near the Maronti Beach.
-There are a number of places on the island where travelers can take advantage of this natural phenomenon, including the natural hot springs of Sorgeto or the thermal parks and gardens such as Poseidon or Negombo.
+The natural spas near Maronti Beach are not to be missed.
+There are a number of places on the island where travelers can take advantage of this natural phenomenon, including the natural hot springs of Sorgeto and the thermal parks and gardens, such as Poseidon or Negombo.

-Insider's Tip: If a hotel has the word terme in its name, then it's likely to have its own thermal spa or wellness center, using its own natural underground resources.
+Insider's Tip: If a hotel has the word terme in its name, then it's likely to have a thermal spa or wellness center that uses its own natural underground resources.

 Available in sizes 0 to 8.